sschellhoff/SFMLGameDevelopmentByExample/README.md

 This is game is an improvement of the book's **Chapter 7**.
 More specifically the following additions have been made:
 - Added a healthbar for the player.
 - Added a new spritesheet for the player.
-- Added music and sounds (not with the book's sound manager but with a much less sofisticated implementation)
+- Added music and sounds (not with the book's sound manager but with a much less sophisticated implementation)
 - Added a new tileset (16 * 16)
+- Added a Python script that generates .map files from .png images (This makes it easier to create a map)
 - Minor other changes

 This project started because I wanted to create a video game from scratch.
-Thankfully the book does a good job providing and explaining a templete that can be a good start as my very first game.
+Thankfully the book does a good job providing and explaining a template that can be a good start as my very first game.
 I strongly recommend you check out this book if you want to see what game development really is.

 I chose Chapter 7 as I feel it is a good middle ground for everyone how have read the book.
 Do not expect this to be the most amazing game ever.